-Many of the assessments within modules enable students to focus on their special interest area, whether they enrol on the course with that in mind, of develop the interest while undertaking the course and exploring options.
-At level 4 JOUR1000 Introduction to Journalism, JOUR1005 Introduction to Feature Writing, JOUR1008 Introduction to Photojournalism, JOUR1009 Practical Reporting Skills and JOUR1011 Introduction to Video Production Skills.
+Many of the assessments within modules enable students to focus on their special interest area, whether they enrol on the course with that in mind, or develop the interest while undertaking the course and exploring options.
+At level 4 these include JOUR1000 Introduction to Journalism, JOUR1005 Introduction to Feature Writing, JOUR1008 Introduction to Photojournalism, and JOUR1009 Practical Reporting Skills.

-At level 5 there is a dedicated Sports Journalism module, JOUR2005 and options to submit sports journalism in JOUR2009 Intermediate Feature Writing and the broadcast submissions as part of JOUR2011 Practical Reporting Skills (2) Part of this includes mobile journalism and live tweeting.
+At level 5 there is a dedicated Sports Journalism module, JOUR2005, and options to submit sports journalism in JOUR2009 Intermediate Feature Writing and the broadcast submissions as part of JOUR2011 Practical Reporting Skills (2) Part of this includes mobile journalism and live tweeting.
 JOUR2002 Magazine Production enables students to select special interest areas.
-Students keen to develop the sports photography strand can take the optional CDME 2011 Digital Photography.
+Students keen to develop the sports photography strand can take the optional CMED2003 Digital Photography.
 Students are also able to select a sports outlet for a placement in JOUR2007 Developing your Media Career.

-At level 6 there is enormous scope to develop sports journalism through the Negotiated Project.
-JOUR3007 Advanced Journalism and with sports coverage on live newsdays in JOUR3016 Live News production (Radio and TV).
+At level 6 there is enormous scope to develop sports journalism through the Negotiated Project, JOUR3007 Advanced Journalism and with sports coverage on live newsdays in JOUR3016 Live News production (Radio and TV).
 Students are also able to select a sports outlet for JOUR3005 Work Placement